Matt98x/Experimental_assignment_2/Readme.md

 The robot will change between states randomly, eccept for play, which is received by the user indirectly: by imposing a positive height with respect to the ground to the ball which can now be seen by the robot and activate the play routine.

 With respect to the first assignment, with the new simulation environment, both the world and the pet have been modified:
-* The pet has is composed by a 2 weeled robot, with balance handled by a sphere(spherical wheel), a long neck in the front and a rgb camera which can oscillate by 90° in both directions, resembling a stylized dog.
+* The pet is composed of: a 2 wheeled robot, with balance handled by a sphere(spherical wheel), a long neck in the front and a rgb camera which can oscillate by 90° in both directions, resembling a stylized dog.
 The movement is handled by a differential drive.
 <p align="center">
   <img src="https://github.com/Matt98x/Experimental_assignment_2/blob/main/Images/pet.PNG?raw=true "Title"">
 </p>